BUYING GUIDE

 Are golf push carts worth it?

-Yes — a push cart pays for itself in 10-15 rounds compared to motorized cart rental fees ($15-25 per round).
-Walking also improves your scores by keeping your body loose between shots and giving you a better feel for the course terrain.
+A golf push cart pays for itself in 10 to 15 rounds compared to motorized cart rental fees of $15 to $25 per round.
+Walking also improves scores by keeping your body loose between shots and giving you a better feel for course terrain.
+The average push cart costs $150 to $290 and lasts 3 to 10 years.

 What is the best golf push cart for the money?